s-johansson/monitoring-common-shell-library/FUNCREF.md

 0 on success, 1 on failure

-## 33. Function `get_result_perfdata`
+## 33. Function `has_result_perfdata`

-outputs the plugin-perfdata, if it has already been set - in this case it returns 0.
+returns 0, if the plugin-perfdata has already been set.
 Otherwise it returns 1.

-*Outputs*: string

 ### 33b.
 Returns